Pablo24z/Lookahead-Simulation/README.md

 - **Depth-Limited Agent**: Explores only up to a defined depth — useful for modelling cognitive limitations.
 - **Noisy Heuristic Agent**: Adds probabilistic variation to the heuristic, simulating uncertainty and imperfect perception.
-- **Dynamic Agent**: Designed to handle real-time changes in the environment, rerouting if the world is altered mid-search.
+- **Dynamic Agent**: Designed to handle real-time changes in the environment, re-routing if the world is altered mid-search.

 ### Interactive Grid Editor